Nguyễn Văn Hoá

-Nguyễn Văn Hoá (1995) is a Vietnamese citizen from Ha Tinh Province.
-He was arrested and charged for “abusing democratic freedoms” under Article 258 of the Vietnamese Penal Code.
+Nguyễn Văn Hoá (born 1995) is a Vietnamese citizen from Ha Tinh Province.
+He was arrested and charged for "abusing democratic freedoms" under Article 258 of the Vietnamese Penal Code.
 His charges were later changed to "conducting propaganda against the state" under Article 88 of the Vietnamese Penal Code before being sentenced to seven years prison.

 Activism

 Hoá has been active in assisting families affected by the 2016 Vietnam Marine Life Disaster, caused by the Formosa Ha Tinh Steel Plant in April 2016.
 He helped assist affected fishermen seek compensation and environmental justice.

 A contributor with Radio Free Asia, Hoá submitted videos of protests in response to the disaster.
 He recorded videos of the environmental protests using a Flycam drone, and published them on various social media platforms.

 2017 Arrest and Sentence

 Nguyễn Văn Hoá was arrested in Ha Tinh on January 11, 2017.
 Hoá had his equipment including his mobile phone and camera seized whilst working on an assignment.

 Hoá has been held incommunicado in Ha Tinh Province.
 His family were only notified of his temporary detention by authorities on January 23, 2017.

 Hoá's arrest was a part of a series of arrests of several activists by Vietnamese authorities in days leading up to the Tet holiday.
 This included Nguyễn Văn Oai, a former prisoner of conscience, who was detained under Article 257 of the Vietnamese Penal Code.

 Hoá was later sentenced to seven years prison in a one-day trial charged under Article 88 of the Vietnamese Penal Code for "conducting propaganda against the state".